Work samples

 About Petula

-"I make work where the personal becomes civic.
-I write stories that don't behave: stories that start as memoir, become monologue, swell into music, and land onstage as theater.
-I’m drawn to the places where voice becomes evidence, where humor becomes a survival skill, and where performance becomes a way to tell the truth.
+"I write stories that don't behave: stories that sometimes start as memoir, and then become monologue, and then swell into music, and sometimes end up onstage as theater.
+I’m drawn to the places where performance becomes a way to tell the truth.
 PERIOD.
-My creative practice lives in the overlap: journalism and folklore, confession and critique, Black women’s interior lives and the public myths built around… more
+My creative practice lives in the overlap: journalism and folklore, confession and critique, Black women’s interior lives and the public myths built around our bodies, our cities, our families.
+I work across forms because life does.… more

 -